ietf-rats/draft-birkholz-rats-suit-attestation-results/draft-birkholz-rats-suit-attestation-results.md

 ### command-index

-A positive integer representing an entry in a SUIT_Command_Sequence identifying a Command encoded as a SUIT Manifest Directive.
+A positive integer representing an entry in a SUIT_Command_Sequence identifying a Command encoded as a SUIT Manifest Directive or SUIT Manifest Condition.

 ~~~~CDDL
 $$interpreter-record-claim //= ( command-index => uint )